dimahwang88/MOT/README.md

 ![Screenshot](asset/MOT.png)

 ## A collection of the latest state-of-the-art MOT (Multiple Object Tracking) papers with code implementations.
+Last update 24.09.2023.

 ### The table below contains 50 most recent MOT papers submitted to one of the top 10 rated conferences below.